ManojChandran/Object_Oriented/Chapter 5 - New Challenge/README.md

 ### Constructors

-Constructor is a block of code that initializes the newly created object
+When some object is created we need options to set its state.
+This will help us to have logical beginning for any Solution we are Building.
+Constructor is a block of code that initializes the newly created object.

 ```java
 // Constructor example